-Under the Farm Home Food Manufacturing rules, a farmer is allowed to make and bake goods at home and sell to the public.
+The Rhode Island Cottage Food Law (Rhode Island General Laws 21-27-6.2) is a newer law than the previous Farm Home Food Manufacturing rule, which allowed a farmer to make and bake goods at home and sell to the public.

 Table of Contents